Table Of Contents

 Most RF shielding gaskets and O-rings are made with elastomeric materials like silicone rubber, but those elastomers are filled with conductive materials.
 The elastomers do little to nothing to mitigate RF shields, but the filler materials do the RF blocking job quite nicely.

-The following are some of the most common filler materials used in RF shielding gaskets:
+The following are some of the most common filler materials used in RF shielding gaskets for the best shielding performance:

 - Silver aluminum